The MOD Video File Format

 This means that 540x480 corresponds to a 16:9 widescreen display.
 So the full encoded size of 720x480 must be much wider than 16:9 !
 Similar files can also be created by SDCOPY if you set its options incorrectly.

-When these files are played via a video decoder which behaves correctly they will display horizontally stretched, and when played via other video decoders will display as 16:9.
+When these files are played via a video decoder that behaves correctly they will display horizontally stretched, and when played via other video decoders will display as 16:9.

 Summary